Trade deal no panacea for rocky U.S. relations with China

 Treasury Secretary Steven Mnuchin told CNBC on Wednesday that the United States was concerned about other issues involving China but these should be dealt with separately.

-“You have to negotiate different pieces at different times”.
+“You have to negotiate different pieces at different times,” he said.

-Reporting by David Brunnstrom, Phil Stewart and Andrea Shalal in Washington and Cate Cadell, Stella Qiu and Tony Munroe in Beijing; Editing by Alexander Smith
+Reporting by David Brunnstrom, Phil Stewart, Echo Wang and Andrea Shalal in Washington and Cate Cadell, Stella Qiu and Tony Munroe in Beijing; Editing by Alexander Smith and Rosalba O'Brien